redhat-et/time-to-merge-tool/README.md

 ## Step 2

-To use this Github Action, you would need to first train your time to merge model and then use it on new pull requests on your repository.
-This can be done by adding 2 workflow files to your repository and running them in 2 modes.
+To use this Github Action for both training and inference on new PR's, you will need to add 2 workflow files to your repository.

+One action controls the training workflow, and is triggered on-demand and as needed.
+The other action controls the inference workflow, and is triggered on each new PR submission.

 1. **Training Mode** :

 For every new repository, you need to first train the model on the historical pull requests.
-To do that, you will need to add a `train-ttm.yaml` file to the `.github/worklows/` folder on your repository like [this](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/.github/workflows/train-ttm.yaml).
-To run the action in training mode, specify the `MODE` as `1`.
+To do that, you will need to add a `train-ttm.yaml` file to the `.github/worklows/` folder on your repository that looks like [this](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/.github/workflows/train-ttm.yaml).
+To run the action in training mode, make sure you specify the `MODE` as `1`.

 This mode will initiate the model training process which includes data collection, feature engineering and model training on the historical pull requests and finally runs the inference i.e. predicting the time to merge for the last pull request on the repository.